bluepadjap/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9	9-duplicate_last_line  Script to duplicate the last line of file iacta 10	10-no_more_js	Script to remove all js files in directory and sub-directories 11	11-directories	Script to count number of directories and subdirectories
+9	9-duplicate_last_line  Script to duplicate the last line of file iacta 10	10-no_more_js	Script to remove all js files in directory and sub-directories 11	11-directories	Script to count number of directories and subdirectories 12	12-newest_files	Script to display ten newest files in the current directory 13	13-unique	Script to sort and ist unique names